Beyond Duality and Deeper into Unity Consciousness

 The Ethics of Unity Consciousness

-One concern shared by some ideologues on the concept of “Unity Consciousness” is regarding the ethical underpinnings of the idea.
+One concern shared by some ideologues about the concept of “Unity Consciousness” is its ethical underpinnings.
 Is it morally sound?
-Does it reinforce ethical behavior, or does the thought that reality is akin to a dream suggest that nothing really matters in the end?
+Does it reinforce ethical behavior, or does the idea that reality is akin to a dream suggest that nothing really matters in the end?
 Can this become a justification for nihilism and radically immoral behavior?
-In response, I would suggest that the core emphasis underlying the concept of “Unity Consciousness” is not that nothing matters in a dream universe, but, instead, that there is no “other” – that we are all one, essentially.
+In response, I would suggest that the core emphasis underlying the concept of “Unity Consciousness” is not that nothing matters in a dream universe, but, instead, that there is no “other” — that we are all one, essentially.
 This underscores what is universally regarded to be a foundational precept of ethical thought and behavior, namely, the Golden Rule: “Do unto others as you would have them do unto you” (Matthew 7:12).
-If there is no “other,” ultimately, then whatever you do unto others, you do unto yourself, which is, actually, a more radical interpretation of the idea.
+If there is no “other,” ultimately, then whatever you do unto others, you do unto yourself, which is, actually, a more radical interpretation of this precept.